Welcome

 SQE1 Syllabus

-• The distinction between leading and non-leading questions.
+• The distinction between leading and non-leading questions and their legal significance in criminal proceedings.

-• The rules governing the use of leading questions in examination-in-chief, cross-examination and re-examination.
+• Rules on the permissible use of leading questions during witness examination at different trial stages: examination-in-chief, cross-examination, and re-examination.

 Test Your Knowledge